P8UXaE/light_sheet_domes/README.md

 Tensorflow is a python package that sometimes has incompatibilities with other packages.
 I recomend creating a new environment and installing tensorflow inside.
 In this same package you can install n2v.

-You can just install tensorflow
+You can just install tensorflow (check which version of tf works with n2v!)
 ```
-> pip install tensorflow
+> pip install tensorflow==2.13.

 ```
 This way, tensorflow will work using CPU:
 ```